furmanlukasz/neuroscience-reports/web-EEGAutoencoder-01.md

 ---

-**Note**: This article was developed as part of a methodology concept by Łukasz Furman, utilizing the Data Lab LLM Agent process.
-It integrates insights and knowledge from various sources, including GPT-4 Preview, Llama 3, and Claude Instant 3.5.
-Additionally, it incorporates text formatting and structuring processes to enhance clarity and coherence. ✨
+**Note**: This article is developed as part of a methodology concept by Łukasz Furman, utilizing the Data Lab LLM Agent process.
+It integrates insights and knowledge from various sources, including O1 Preview, LLAMA3, and Cloude Sonet 3.5.
+Additionally, it incorporates generated text formatting and structuring processes to enhance clarity and coherence. ✨